GabrielBarzen/supportMe/README.md

 Marcus Juninger,
 Nicholas Narvell

-supportMe is magic, open your mind to amazing tech-guides created by your favourite tech-guru!
+supportMe is magic, open your mind to amazing tech-guides created by your favourite tech-gurus!